 Presenter: Eng Hao Loh, Research Psychologist, Singapore Prison Service.

-This workshop will look at the Government Accountability Office’s analysis of the Sexual Assault Kit Initiative and then look forward to how new DNA technology can expand the program’s effectiveness.
+This workshop will look at the Government Accountability Office’s analysis of the Sexual Assault Kit Initiative and highlight a number of states’ experiences and lessons learned through the SAKI program

 The OJP Performance Measurement Tool: Navigating Reporting Requirements